Here are basic percentages, please note that you can change these percentages to suit your fish food requirements:

-In ponds when temperatures fall this will need to be cut back, please see this article for more “Pond Information, help”
+In ponds when temperatures fall this feeding schedule will need to be cut back.

 Many predators only need to be fed every other day or even less (such as saltwater lion fish or Arowanas in freshwater which due best with live or FD crickets IMO).

 Back To Top